 How does a hard drive suddenly go from having hundreds of gigabytes of storage space to having none?
 To answer that question, we must first understand how the hard drive identifies itself in the first place.
 Hard drive firmware contains all sorts of personal information about your hard drive.
 When the drive’s read/write heads are having trouble reading this information and another machine asks the hard drive to identify itself and give out its capacity, the drive will either give out a wildly incorrect capacity or simply say that it has zero capacity.

-When our engineers plug a hard drive into one of our data recovery machines and salvage the data, we constantly monitor the hard drive.
+After our engineers have evaluated your hard drive and have begun to salvage your data, we constantly monitor the hard drive.
 It is important to make sure the drive is properly conveying its model number, serial number, and capacity.
 A hard drive may begin to run poorly and eventually stop detecting correctly while imaging.
 This can be a symptom of a firmware bug reasserting itself, or mechanically-compromised internal components beginning to fail.

 Our hard drive data recovery engineer Kirk inspected this Western Digital hard drive in our cleanroom to determine why it was showing up with zero capacity.
 Upon inspecting the drive’s internal components, he found that the read/write heads on the drive had become severely mangled.
 Fortunately, there hadn’t been any visible damage done to the platters containing the client’s critical files.

 We informed the client about how their hard drive had failed and what kind of labor would go into the file recovery procedure.
 The client approved the price quote and gave Kirk the go-ahead to swap the drive’s read/write head out with a compatible donor pair.
-Lo and behold, the client’s hard drive no longer detected with the wrong capacity.
+Lo and behold, the client’s hard drive detected with the right capacity.

 Kirk had handled the delicate procedure of replacing the severely mangled read/write heads in the client’s Western Digital WD5000AAKX hard drive.
 From that point on, this Hard Disk 3F0 data recovery case was smooth sailing for our engineers.
 A few thousand bad sectors prevented a handful of files from being completely recovered, but our engineers were able to fully recover 98.6% of the client’s files.
 This case was rated a high 9 on our ten-point scale.